github/copilot-docs/gallery/README.md

 Much like GitHub Copilot itself, this list of examples will be growing and improving over time. **Your contributions are welcome!** Please see `CONTRIBUTING.md` for details.

+Github Copilot work with all sort of main stream programming/scripting langauges.

 ## Examples

 |Example|Language(s)|